0Navin0/skyCatalogs/docs/index.rst

 =======================================================
 skyCatalogs: provides API for simulated object catalogs
 =======================================================
-skyCatalogs both creates simulated object catalogs (from precursor catalogs) and provides a uniform API to the catalogs it makes and to certain other catalogs.
+skyCatalogs  provides a uniform API to the catalogs created by its sister package `skyCatalogs_creator` and to third-party catalogs following certain conventions.
 These catalogs may be used as inputs to image simulation (originally only for the Rubin Observatory; since also used in simulations for the Roman Observatory) and as truth catalogs.